Tacos Dorados (Deep Fried Tacos)

 Make the filling

-3. Heat olive oil in a pan over medium heat.
-Add onions and peppers and sauté until transparent.
-Add tomatoes, season with cumin, salt, and pepper, then sauté everything for 3 minutes.
+Heat some olive oil in a pan over medium heat.
+Add onions and chili peppers and sauté for 2-3 minutes.
+Add tomatoes, season with cumin, salt, and pepper, then cook everything for 3 minutes.

-5. Add potatoes, mix and then smash them well with a potato masher.
-Use a little bit of water or beef stock to smooth a little the mixture.
-Taste and adjust seasonings.
+Stir in the shredded beef.
+Add potatoes and smash them well with a potato masher.
+Use a little bit of water to smooth a little the mixture.

 Tortillas filled, folded, and rolled, on a surface with a pan with more stuffing mixture on the side.

-Place 4-5 tacos into the oil (carefully), using a spatula firmly press down the edges while frying, to prevent tacos from opening.
+Tip: Use a spatula to firmly press down the tortilla edges while frying, to prevent tacos from opening.

-Fry until both sides are golden and crispy, about 2 minutes per side.
-Remove tacos and place them onto a plate lined with paper towels to absorb excess oil.
+Remove the tacos dorados from the pan and place them on a plate lined with paper towels to absorb excess oil.

-Tacos dorados deep fried and placed on a plate lined with paper towels.
+Tacos dorados in a plate with paper towels.

 Garnish and serve